Michael Harris II Player Props: Braves vs. Diamondbacks

-The Atlanta Braves and Michael Harris II, who went 2-for-4 last time in action, battle Zach Davies and the Arizona Diamondbacks at Truist Park, Tuesday at 7:20 PM ET.
+On Wednesday, Michael Harris II (on the back of going 1-for-4 with an RBI) and the Atlanta Braves play the Arizona Diamondbacks, whose starting pitcher will be Ryne Nelson.
+First pitch is at 7:20 PM ET.

-He had two hits (going 2-for-4) in his most recent appearance against the White Sox.
+He had a one-hit showing in his previous game (1-for-4) against the Diamondbacks.

 Michael Harris II Game Info & Props vs. the Diamondbacks